thenexthub/Codira/docs/proposals/OptionSets.rst

     NSRegularExpressionSearch = 1024
   };

-This approach doesn't map well to Swift's enums, which are intended to be strict enumerations of states, or "sum types" to use the type-theory-nerd term.
+This approach doesn't map well to Codira's enums, which are intended to be strict enumerations of states, or "sum types" to use the type-theory-nerd term.
 An option set is more like a product type, and so more naturally map to a struct of booleans::

-  // Swift
+  // Codira
   struct NSStringCompareOptions {
     var CaseInsensitiveSearch,
         LiteralSearch,